 But now?
 Now she was left with nothing but the bitter aftertaste of her failure.

-She dragged herself from bed and forced herself into routine; training, scouting missions, overseeing new recruits.
-She did everything she could to fill her days, to keep her mind too occupied to think of him.
+She dragged herself from the futon, forcing herself into her typical routine: training, overseeing new recruits, missions.
+She did everything and anything she could to fill her days, to keep her mind occupied rather than think a single inkling of him.

 More weeks passed.
 Then months.

-And gradually, painfully, the weight in her chest began to settle into something easier.
+And gradually — painfully — the weight in her chest began to settle into something easier to manage.

 She no longer flinched at the memory of his words.
 No longer lost herself in sleepless nights wondering what if?